leo770/Tensorflow-Object-Detection-Project/README.md

 the detection code are in the detect.py (One by one photo identification) and test.py (real time detection).

 Example of training on your own dataset

+# Get Start
 1. This portfolio test runs on Windows 10Pro for Workstations (19045.2193), IDE is Pycharm, and a dataset uses ssd_mobilenet_v1_coco and faster_rcnn_inception_v2 for training.
 Finally select faster_rcnn_inception_v2 as the recognition model
 2. Python environment collocation (using Python 3.6.5, TensorFlow 1.14.0 CPU Version)
 <div align=center>